 A 3-year-old Alabama boy has tragically died following a severe anaphylatic reaction.
 The boy named Alastair had multiple food allergies, including dairy, as well as asthma.

-His mother Pamela wrote to Allergic Living that her son’s symptoms of anaphylaxis began as he taking part in an oral challenge test to see whether he could tolerate food that contains baked milk.
-He passed away on July 30.
-The challenge test took place at Children’s Hospital of Alabama in Birmingham.
+His mother Pamela wrote to Allergic Living that her son’s symptoms of anaphylaxis began as he taking part in a food challenge – a test to see whether he could tolerate food that contains baked milk.
+The boy passed away on July 30, 2017.
+The baked milk challenge took place at Children’s Hospital of Alabama in Birmingham.

-Supervised baked milk challenges are done to see whether a dairy-allergic child’s immune system can tolerate extensively baked foods, which allows for the widening of the diet.
+Doctors conduct supervised baked milk challenges to see whether a dairy-allergic child’s immune system can tolerate extensively baked foods.
+When that’s the case, it allows for widening of the diet.
 In those with appropriate allergy test scores, studies show the challenges have had a good track record of success.
-So Alastair’s tragedy comes as particularly shocking news to the food allergy community.
+So the Alabama boy’s tragedy comes as particularly shocking news to the food allergy community.